What is a Digital Vault?

 You may wonder if you need a digital vault.
 Will your successor trustee legally be able to take control of your digital assets when you’re gone?
 If you have an estate plan that has been updated in the past few years, the answer is likely yes.
 Most revocable living trusts drafted in the past few years do contain language granting successor trustees the powers to access digital assets.

 However, actually tracking these assets down can be difficult and time-consuming.
-Instead of spending hours playing detective trying to hunt down passwords or access assets that were managed online prior to your passing, a digital vault keeps all of this information in one place where your successor can easily find it when you’re gone.
+Instead of spending hours playing detective trying to hunt down login information and passwords, a digital vault keeps all of this personal information in one place where your successor can easily find it when you’re gone.

 If you have any recurring subscriptions (like Netflix, Hulu, Amazon Prime, or Apple Music), a digital vault will make it easier for your successor to access and cancel these subscriptions, saving the estate money.